 - Hydrate with water and electrolytes immediately after your run and throughout the day to your pre-run weight.

 - Take energy gels every 30 minutes during runs later longer than an hour.

 - Remember that food is FUEL you do not have to earn or run off!

 Fueling before, during, and after your runs is important and makes a big difference in how you feel.
 However, the meals you eat on a daily basis truly fuel your body and sets you up for feeling energized on your runs.
-If you are looking for more support with your fueling strategy and how to create balanced, satisfying meals that support your performance, follow me on Kristy on Instagram @Marathon.Nutritionist.
+If you are looking for more support with your fueling strategy and how to create balanced, satisfying meals that support your performance, follow Kristy on Instagram @Marathon.Nutritionist.

 If you want guidance with your running goals, check out my run coaching services.
 Also, be sure to check out my free training plans: